 York University has a policy on Accommodation in Employment for Persons with Disabilities and is committed to working towards a barrier-free workplace and to expanding the accessibility of the workplace to persons with disabilities.
 Candidates who require accommodation during the selection process are invited to contact Professor Eric Tucker, Chair of the Search Committee at firstname.lastname@example.org.

-All qualified candidates are encouraged to apply; however, in accordance with government regulations, Canadian citizens and permanent residents will be given priority.
-Osgoode Hall Law School is furthermore committed to equality and diversity.
-The Law School’s Employment Equity Plan aims to increase the representation of members from these five groups: women, racialized persons, Indigenous persons, persons with disabilities, and LGBTQ persons.
+The Law School’s Employment Equity Plan aims to increase the representation of members from the following five groups: women, members of visible minorities (racialized groups), Aboriginal (Indigenous) people, persons with disabilities, and LGBTQ2+ persons.
 The employment equity provisions apply to applicants who self-identify as members of one or more of these groups using the form provided.

 Interested individuals should submit an application online consisting of the following:

 - a cover letter;